Sadness and grief are normal and you are not alone

 Unresolved grief can cause you difficulty in other areas of your life.
 It can interfere with romantic relationships, those with your own parents, friendships and your ability to work productively and remain focused.
 If you are having trouble functioning in any number of ways, it could be that denial of your own grief is getting in your way.

 For most birth mothers, it takes time to process the grief and some of it will always resurface over the years, just as our grief over other losses does.
 Post-partum depression can be a problem for any woman shortly after delivery, not just birth mothers.
 Some women find that the sadness puts them in a funk, that they aren’t enjoying the activities they used to enjoy or they have a hard time getting out of bed.
 If this sounds like you, it could be post-partum depression.
 Don’t wait to talk to your doctor!
-You don’t have to suffer.
+You don’t have to suffer after giving a baby up for adoption.
 Click here to learn more about the signs for post-partum depression.

 Post-traumatic stress disorder (PTSD)